• Skip to primary navigation

 [contents]

-Pros and Cons of Why You Should (and Shouldn’t) Use a Dog Nail Grinder:
+Pros and Cons to Using a Dog Nail Grinder:

 Pros

 Safety.
 As mentioned before, nail clippers are almost a surefire way to get your dog to not trust you, and if you have one bad experience with them your pet is not likely to forget anytime soon.
-Nail grinders are a safer alternative because less precision is needed in applying the pedicure.
+Dog nail grinders are a safer alternative because less precision is needed in applying the pedicure.
 While nail clippers require alignment and your pup to stay still, grinding can be done more naturally, even in multiple sessions.
-Because nail grinders are in essence ‘sanding down’ the nail, a gradual process can be utilized to maximize the comfort of your furry friend.
+Because using a dog nail grinder is in essence ‘sanding down’ the nail, a gradual process can be utilized to maximize your furry friend’s comfort.

-A Healthier Nail.
-Nail grinders may shape the perfect nail, but what is of equal importance is it also maintains the health of the nail.
+Healthier Nails.
+Dog nail grinders may shape the perfect nail, but what is of equal importance is it also maintains the health of the nail.
 Nail clippers are an aggressive tool because the sheer force of cutting can cause cracks or splits.
-In time, these will have to be smoothed over by your veterinarian anyway, so it is best to cut out the middle man (no pun intended), and just start with grinding yourself.
+In time, these will have to be smoothed over by your veterinarian anyway, so it is best to cut out the middleman (no pun intended), and just start with grinding yourself.
 Clippers give a sharp cut, but not necessarily a clean cut.
 This can cause bleeding and long-term nail decay.
+If you’re particularly concerned about your dog’s nail health, nail grinders may be the way to go.

 A Happier Dog.
 If your dog is brave enough to make it through a grinding session, the aftermath is more like a spa retreat for your animal.
 Nail grinding advocates less future wear on the nail, and because of this there is less stress on the paw.
 A sunnier disposition of man’s best friend inevitably follows the use of a nail grinder.